karoloortiz/node-typescript-starter/README.md

-ddd_typescript_starter
+node_typescript_starter

-This is the ddd typescript starter project
+This is the node typescript starter project

+install in visual studio
+- prettier
+-